 Logic Mesh: Relationships Without ML

 Traditional systems need expensive NER models for entity extraction.
-Memvid’s Logic Mesh uses:
+Memvid’s Logic Mesh uses:- Rule-based extraction - Fast, free, no API

 - Pattern matching - Dates, emails, numbers